vkakerbeck/tbp.monty/docs/how-monty-works/evidence-based-learning-module/evidence-as-a-similarity-measure.md

 # Implementation in Monty

 The encoding algorithm is implemented as an LM Mixin by the name `EvidenceSDRLMMixin`.
-This Mixin overrides the initialization of the LM, and the`post_episode` function to collect evidence values after each episode and use them to optimize a set of object representations.
-We define the `EvidenceSDRGraphLM`, which incorporates the Mixin and can be used as a drop-in replacement for `EvidenceGraphLM`when defining an experiment config.
+This Mixin overrides the initialization of the LM, and the `post_episode` function to collect evidence values after each episode and use them to optimize a set of object representations.
+It configures the evidence updater with the `SDRFeatureEvidenceCalculator` and the `AllFeaturesForMatchingChecker`.
+We define the `EvidenceSDRGraphLM`, which incorporates the Mixin and can be used as a drop-in replacement for `EvidenceGraphLM` when defining an experiment config.

 Want to dive deeper into this topic?
 Have a look at this presentation:
 [block:embed]